Lose some, win some

 On Mochi’s mobile app, you can request refills, schedule appointments, and message a care team.

-Both Hims and Mochi are telehealth companies, meaning you can access weight loss meds online — no waiting rooms or IRL appointments needed.
+Both Hims and Mochi are telehealth platforms, meaning you can access weight loss meds online — no waiting rooms or in-person appointments needed.
 Here’s how you get started.

 Hims Weight Loss Process